apatel762/janitor/README.md

 I can find things that match a couple of these requirements, but nothing that matches all three.

 Golang has a library (see [here](https://github.com/yuin/goldmark)) for parsing Markdown as an abstract syntax tree.
 It is statically-typed and code can be trivially turned into a static binary.
 But the library seems really complex and doesn't seem to be usable for converting from Markdown-to-Markdown (which is what I want to do).
+Other CommonMark parsers [here](https://github.com/commonmark/commonmark-spec/wiki/List-of-CommonMark-Implementations).

-There are [other CommonMark parsers](https://github.com/commonmark/commonmark-spec/wiki/List-of-CommonMark-Implementations) but they all seem to be used for going from CommonMark-to-HTML directly, which isn't what I want.
+Could also try [russross/blackfriday](https://github.com/russross/blackfriday) as a Markdown parser for Golang; it's not strictly CommonMark but should be good enough I suppose.
+In V2, you can do `Markdown.Parse` to receive an abstract syntax tree to operate on, but again, it doesn't look like it can convert Markdown-to-Markdown.

 I'm leaning towards using TypeScript because the original script also uses TypeScript.
 TypeScript programs can be compiled into a single executable using Deno 1.6+ (Hacker News, 2019) or [vercel/pkg](https://github.com/vercel/pkg) and there is definitely a good library that can be used for manipulating Markdown ([syntax-tree/mdast](https://github.com/syntax-tree/mdast)).
 TypeScript is statically compiled, and of all the possible languages, it has the biggest advantage because I can use the original code as a reference.